Frequently Asked Questions

 Living on campus is always fun.
 Corban University has five residence halls, two cottages, and townhouses where students live.
 Each hall has a resident director (RD) and a student residence assistant (RA) who are there to help you establish independent lifestyle.
 Underclassmen are required to live on campus and are accountable to the RA's for regulations that provide for safe and responsible living.
 For more information contact Student Life at 503-375-7010 or email@example.com.

-Corban is a residential, independent Christian university established in 1935 offering undergraduate and graduate level degrees.
+Corban is an independent Christian university established in 1935 offering undergraduate and graduate level degrees.

 Corban offers more than 50 undergraduate majors and programs of study as well as graduate and undergraduate degrees for working adults.

 Salem, Oregon's capital, has a greater population area of 170,000.
 It is 45 miles south of Portland; one hour from the mountains and the coast.